 Loads under the exemption include:

-Equipment, supplies and persons meant to provide temporary housing and quarantine facilities.
+- Equipment, supplies, and personnel meant to provide temporary housing and quarantine facilities.

 Original article provided by:https://www.ccjdigital.com/dot-suspends-hours-of-service-regs-for-drivers-hauling-covid-19-response-loads